PeanutSpread/HCI-Assignment-2/README.md

 Video URL: https://youtu.be/OFHOK_EUHts

 5 New Desireable Functionalities:
-1. Add support for schedualing an online check in with a medical professional
+1. Add support for scheduling an online check-in with a medical professional
 2. A map displaying lockdown rules by colour
 3. A what am I allowed to do under my current lockdown rules section
-4. Compare different ssources on what is and isnt safe to present the best data to the user
+4. Compare different sources on what is and isn’t safe to present the best data to the user
-5. Set up 3-day and 14-day timers for isolating store bought products and self isolating people
+5. Set up 3-day and 14-day timers for isolating store-bought products and self-isolating people